claresudbery/clare-wiki-ably/pages/organising/BigIndex/Big-Index-Useful-Tools.md

 My version of the script can be found [here](/resources/gh-md-toc).

-## Scripts for creating markdown files
+## Scripts for creating markdown files (and converting from Word to markdown)

 I've created the following scripts to help me create markdown files and folders quickly for this site.
 Private Clare notes [here](https://github.com/claresudbery/clare-tech/blob/master/organising/BigIndex/Big-Index-Useful-Commands.md).

-- [wiki-doc-convert](/resources/wiki-doc-convert)- converts Words docs to Wiki markdown
+- [wiki-doc-convert](/resources/wiki-doc-convert) - converts Words docs to Wiki markdown
-  - !
-Assumes your Word docs are in a hard-coded location in the script, and also places the md files into a hard-coded location
+- [docx-md-append](/resources/docx-md-append) - converts Word docs to Wiki markdown then appends the resulting markdown to a specified md file
 - [wiki-folder](/resources/wiki-folder) - creates a new wiki folder plus index.md
 - [wiki-page](/resources/wiki-page) - creates a new wiki page
 - [wiki-page-insert](/resources/wiki-page-insert) - Inserts wiki front matter into a pre-existing markdown file